Looking for some unusual things to do in Brussels?

 But it Gets Better:

-The plaque on the small basin commemorated the event by stating, in Latin that, “As he sat on the edge of this fountain, he enobled its waters with the wine of his libations.”
+The plaque on the small basin immortalized the event by stating, in Latin, that, “As he sat on the edge of this fountain, he

 10. Zinneke Pis

-I think Belgium has, um, a unique obsession with things that pee.
+I think Belgium has, um, er, a unique obsession with things that pee.

 I say this because as you probably guessed, from the “pis” in the title, this unique Belgium attraction has something to do with pee.